drfknoble/plot_frames/README.md

 The following code:
 * Creates a new figure,
-* Configures the figure's axes,
-* Creates a 3D system, and
+* Creates a 3D pose, and
 * Draws the 3D pose.

 ```python